rbaluja/rbaluja.github.io/_pages/research.md

 come from a reduced propensity to migrate, one way to reduce these losses is to subsidize migration.
 I find that subsidizing migration at the average level of the internality reduces their welfare losses by
 8-19%.
 The exact value of this reduction depends on whether the policy forces people to use the subsidy in a particular period.
 Policies that allow individuals to choose <i>when</i> to use them are over twice as valuable to the affected population because they do not overly incentivize dynamically suboptimal moves.
 This sort of dynamically-available policy is common; examples include provisions from the recent Inflation Reduction Act and first-time homeowners tax credits.</p>

-<b>PFAS-Contaminated Drinking Water Harms Infants</b> - with Bo Guo, Wesley Howden, Ashley Langer, Derek Lemoine
-<br style="line-height: 5px" /> Revisions requested at The <i> Proceedings of the National Academy of Sciences </i>
-  <p>Abstract: There is evidence of widespread human exposure to per- and polyfluoroalkyl substances (PFAS) but limited evidence of the human health impacts of this exposure.
-Using data on New Hampshire births from 2010–2019, we show that mothers receiving water that had flowed beneath a PFAS-contaminated site, as opposed to comparable mothers receiving water that had flowed towards a PFAS-contaminated site, had 191% [95% CI: 83–298%] higher first-year infant mortality (611 [268–955] additional first-year deaths per 100k births); 168% [42–294%] more births before 28 weeks of gestational age (466 [116–817] additional such births per 100k births); and 180% [57–302%] more births with weight below 1,000 g (607 [192–1022] additional such births per 100k births).
-Extrapolating to the contiguous U.S., PFAS contamination imposes annual social costs of approximately $8 billion.
-These health costs are substantially larger than current outside estimates of the cost of removing PFAS from the public water supply.</p>

 <h2>Work in Progress</h2>
 <b>Mitigating the Impact of Climate Change on Educational Outcomes</b>